nits2010/DataStructureAlgo/DSA_Pattern/Pattern 12_Bitwise XOR.md

 https://leetcode.com/problems/single-number/
 > In a non-empty array of integers, every number appears twice except for one, find that single number.

-One straight forward solution can be to use a <b>HashMap</b> kind of data structure and iterate through the input:
+One straight forward solutionMimicPQ can be to use a <b>HashMap</b> kind of data structure and iterate through the input:
 - If number is already present in <b>HashMap</b>, remove it.
 - If number is not present in <b>HashMap</b>, add it.
 - In the end, only number left in the <b>HashMap</b> is our required single number.